 Watch your dog’s face, the expression of her eyes and the carriage of her mouth and ears.
 A relaxed mouth and eyes are good indicators of a happy dog.
 Ears should move naturally, not be held perpetually laid back.

 Excessive yawning or lip licking indicates nervousness, while a high head and tail show confidence.
+A high, stiff tail and raised ruff indicate insecurity and a dog that may be prone to displaying dominance.

 Learn your dog’s communications and play styles by staying involved, and enjoy watching your dog play.